Green Tower® Boxwood

 Buxus sempervirens 'Monrue' Plant Patent #15,243Item #1390 USDA Hardiness Zone: 5 - 9

-The perfect evergreen hedge for tight spaces or pruned as a topiary.
+The perfect evergreen hedge for tight spaces or to create a privacy screen.
 Lustrous dark green leaves have a lighter green underside.
-Very columnar growth makes it an ideal specimen for topiary.
-Medium to finely textured foliage does not brown out in winter.
+Very columnar growth makes it an ideal specimen for formal topiary shapes.
+Medium to finely textured foliage does not brown out in winter, and its density makes it a favorite shelter plant for birds.

 - DetailBotanical Pronunciation:BUK-sus sem-per-VY-renzDeciduous/evergreen:EvergreenGrowth habit:Columnar, NarrowGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 9 ft. tall, 1 to 2 ft. wide.Foliage color:Dark GreenBlooms:Inconspicuous; prized for foliage.Flower color:YellowPatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Design IdeasPlant tightly spaced for a carefree evergreen hedge barrier.
 Density is ideal for boundary hedges to define space.
 Narrow diameter is particularly valuable in side-yards for privacy screens along fence line or at windows.
 Use as single columnar specimen or in pairs to flank gate or entry.
 Adapts well to shearing but remains naturally narrow if allowed to grow unhindered.
 Foolproof background for semi-formal borders.
 A superior evergreen foundation plant to soften large bare walls and cloak utilities.Companion PlantsSpirea (Spiraea); Weigela (Weigela); Lilac (Syringa); Blue Fescue (Festuca); Coneflower (Echinacea); Blanket Flower (Gaillardia)